The glossary for all organisations

 Carbon Offsetting

-Compensating for your emissions by funding projects that reduce or remove an equivalent amount of carbon dioxide elsewhere, such as renewable energy projects or reforestation.
+A method of compensating for your carbon emissions by investing in projects that reduce, avoid or remove an equivalent amount of carbon dioxide elsewhere, such as renewable energy or reforestation.

 Source: